Isaaq Sultanate: Establishment

 The modern Guled Dynasty of the Isaaq Sultanate was established in the middle of the 18th century by Sultan Guled of the Eidagale clan of Isaaq clan family.
 His coronation took place after the victorious battle of Lafaruug, in which Guled’s father, Abdi Eissa (Leader) successfully led the Isaaq, After witnessing his leadership and courage, the Isaaq chiefs recognized his father Abdi who refused the position instead relegating the title to his underage son Guled while the father acted as the regent until the son came of age.
-Guled was crowned the as the first Sultan of the Isaaq clan in July 1750.
+Guled was crowned as the first Sultan of the Isaaq clan in July 1750.
 Sultan Guled thus ruled the Isaaq up until his death in 1808.

 Succession dispute

 Sultan Guled ruled over the Isaaq for over 50 years.
 When he ascended to the throne, he was still a young man.
 As he grew old and fell ill, a struggle for succession emerged among his 12 sons, who belonged to eight different uterine lineages.
 The term "Ba" encompasses all the sons born by one specific wife, and precedes the name of the mother’s tribe or subtribe.
 The eldest was Roble, while the youngest was Deria.
 The breakdown of Guled’s sons and their respective factions was as follows: